graphistry/graph-app-kit/docs/additional-packages.md

 ## Install Custom Python Packages Locally

 Install the desired custom Python packages on your localhost.
-For example, if you want to include a different version of `pygraphistry` and an additional dependency like `faker`, run the following commands in your terminal:
+For example, if you want to include a different version of `PyGraphistry` and an additional dependency like `faker`, run the following commands in your terminal:

 ```bash
 pip install pip install graphistry[all] -t /home/user/additional-python-packages